LunarWatcher/lunarwatcher.github.io/blog/2026-07-16-it-just-works.md

 {
     "title": "It just works",
     "date": "2026-07-16T00:56:46+02:00",
-    "summary": "Don't you just love it when things just work?", "type": "blog",
+    "summary": "Don't you just love it when things just work?
+A semi-unstructured thing™️ on having lots of fun with stuff I've never done before", "type": "blog",
     "taxonomies": {
-        "tags": ["cpp"]
+        "tags": ["personal"]
     }
 }
 ---